joshallenit/gh-stacked-diff/README.md

 # Developer Scripts for Stacked Diff Workflow

-These scripts make it easier to build from the command line and to create and update PR's with Github.
-They facilitates a [stacked diff workflow](https://newsletter.pragmaticengineer.com/p/stacked-diffs), where you always commit on `main` branch and have can have multiple streams of work all on `main`.

-## TL;DR

-Using a stacked diff workflow allows you to work on separate streams of work without the overhead of changing branches.
+Using a [stacked diff workflow](https://newsletter.pragmaticengineer.com/p/stacked-diffs) allows you to break down a pull request into several smaller PRs.
+It also allows you to work on separate streams of work without the overhead of changing branches.
+Once you experience the efficiency of stacked diffs you can't imagine going back to your old workflow.

 This project is a Command Line Interface that manages git commits and branches to allow you to quickly use a stacked diff workflow.
 It uses the Github CLI to create pull requests and add reviewers once PR checks have passed.

 ## Installation